wix-playground/ffgopeg/README.md

 ## Contribute

-If you get any errors using this library or some functions are missing please open an issue and/or fork, branch and file a pull request.
+If you get any errors using this library, or some functions are missing please open an issue and/or fork, branch and file a pull request.
 Please only file pull requests on the develop branch.
-This project losely followes the [git-flow](http://danielkummer.github.io/git-flow-cheatsheet/) workflow.
+This project loosely follows the [git-flow](http://danielkummer.github.io/git-flow-cheatsheet/) workflow.

 After opening the pull request travis ci should start compiling and testing it.
-I won't react to your pull request untill travis *successfully* builds the request.
+I won't react to your pull request until travis *successfully* builds the request.
 If travis errors just add commits to your fork that will fix it.
 Travis will then rebuild the request.
 If your git history becomes messy by wildly trying to fix the build, please do a `git rebase -i HEAD~n` (with n as number of commits) and clean up your history.

-Also I could use some help with these things:
+Also, I could use some help with these things:
 If anyone has a good idea how to test the bindings I would be glad to hear it!
 I don't think it makes sense to test the behaviour of simple C calls as I assume these functions are already tested by ffmpeg.
 I don't know how I could test if the binding was successful without testing the behaviour though.